ccbogel/QualCoder/README.md

 ### Windows

-**Use the exe or the installed vaersion**
+You have two options, see Releases link on the right-hand side of this page:

-Newer releases contain an exe file created on Windows 11.
+- Newer releases contain an **exe file** created on Windows 11.
 Double-click to run, it takes up to 20 seconds to start.
-Look for the Releases link on the right-hand side of this page.
-Always check the MD5 checksum on downloading the exe.
-I have not got the exe Microsoft certified (cost involved).
+- Since version 3.6, there will also be a **Windows installer** available at the release page.

+On first use of the exe, Windows may ask you to allow to run QualCoder.
+This is because it is from an unknown publisher.
+It costs a lot of money to get a trusted publisher certificate - so that will not be possible for the foreseeable future.
 If you are uncomfortable with these warnings install from the source as detailed next.

-This 3.6 release will also have an option to install QualCoder, this is sepaarate form the exe described above, please see the release page for more details.

 **Alternatively, install from source:**

 Seriously consider using a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other Python software you may have installed.